Sunday School, Small Groups, and Online Groups

 Events

-Sunday School or small group events would follow a similar pattern but focus on issues related to groups.
-Some examples of recent events include MULTIPLY (leaders and groups), Rebuilding Sunday School (post-pandemic), Disciple-Making Encounters (lesson preparation and presentation), iCare (caring contact with members and prospects), Blueprints for Sunday School Growth (focused on growth actions), and more.
-Like Rebuilding Sunday School Post-Pandemic, events typically are responses to needs identified in multiple churches.
+Sunday School or small group events follow a similar pattern, focusing on issues related to groups.
+Some examples of recent events include Sunday School Still Matters (age group training focusing on reaching out to friends, teaching/preparation, and member care); +One (adding leaders, groups, and new people): Caring: Caring for Members and Friends (loving one another and friends through groups); Disciple-Making Encounters (lesson preparation and presentation): and much more.
+Events typically are responses to needs identified in multiple churches.

 Blog